craddis1/CosmoWAP/README.md

 ## Contact

-If youre having any problems or have any ideas to make it better-  Feel free to get in contact :) - c.l.j.addis@qmul.ac.uk
+If you're having any problems or have any ideas to make it better-  Feel free to get in contact :) - c.l.j.addis@qmul.ac.uk